pantheon-systems/documentation/source/content/guides/autopilot/07-troubleshoot.md

 ### Solution

 Update the database on the target environment, and then retry Autopilot.
+You will be prompted to run the update on the admin dashboard of the site, or can run `wp core update-db` in the CLI.
 Contact Support[/link] for assistance if the issue persists.

 </Accordion>